insoochung/rtl-semantics-design-verification/designs/ibex_v1/README.md

 # IBEX v1

 This document explain steps to simulate the design and parsing the design to ASTs (RTL2AST).
 These steps are required to obtain datapoints to train and test design2vec frameworks.
+The environment scripts in this directory have been tested on TAMU's Hera server.
+You may have to create your own scripts to generate data.

 ## Simulation